Profit on ad spend: bidding to margin, not revenue.

 Two orders of the same value are not worth the same.
 Until your bidding knows that, it will keep buying turnover and calling it growth.

 Here is a question most ecommerce dashboards cannot answer: which of your campaigns made money last month.
-Not which reported the best ROAS — which actually generated profit after the cost of goods.
+Not which reported the best ROAS, but which actually generated profit after the cost of goods.
 For most accounts these are different lists, and the difference is where growth quietly goes wrong.

 A 4x ROAS sounds excellent.
 On a product with 15% gross margin, it is a loss once you account for the ad cost.
 A 2.5x ROAS sounds mediocre.
 On a 70% margin product, it is a profit engine.
 Revenue-based ROAS treats these two as the wrong way around, and Smart Bidding, optimizing on revenue values, obediently follows.
 The algorithm scales the impressive-looking loser and constrains the boring winner.
 This is not a bidding flaw.
 It is a values flaw.
 The machine optimizes exactly what you feed it.